 Type O Negative

 ype O Negative is medically known as the "universal donor" as the blood type "O-" is compatible with every human on earth and can therefore be transfused without rejection but must only be given it's type.
-Although it is not known if the blood type influenced their name, they were nonetheless incompatible with many humans from the get-go by causing controversy with the cover artwork depicting a phallic symbol on their Slow, Deep And Hard (1991) debut of the original line-up: Peter Steele (vocals/bass) who started the act after the breakup of his former outfit Carnivore, along with Josh Silver (keyboards), Sal Abruscato drum, and Kenny Kickey (guitar).
+Although it is not known if the blood type influenced their name, the band Type O Negative (originally called Repulsion) they were nonetheless incompatible with many humans from the get-go by causing controversy with the cover artwork depicting a phallic symbol on their Slow, Deep And Hard (1991) debut of dragging Black Sabbath-esque riffs, maniacal hardcore outbursts, and droning industrial and gothic atmospheres.
+The album featured the original line-up of Peter Steele (R.I.P.
+2014; Real Name: Petrus Thomas Ratajczyk; ex-Carnivore; vocals/bass) who started the act after the breakup of his former outfit Carnivore, along with Josh Silver (keyboards), Sal Abruscato (drums), and Kenny Kickey (guitar).

 See More... ⏬